vishalchovatiya/CPP_Templates/A bit about copy assignment operator.md

 X x1(1), x2(2);
 x2 = x1;          // Probably be transform into X::x2.operator=(x1);
 ```
 - While i was learning about copy assignment operator, i always have doubt why we return value from copy assignment operator function.
-We dont need to, if you look at above code we are already assigning to current object i.e. `x2` who called copy assignment operator function.
+We dont need to, if you look at above code we are already assigning to current object i.e. `x2` using `this` pointer who called copy assignment operator function.
 I can understand the need of `const` in argument of copy assignment operator function.
 But return value was not justifiable to me till i saw following code:
 ```
 X x1(1), x2(2), x3(3);
 x3 = x2 = x1;
 ```
-- If you make return type of copy assignment operator function as `void`, compiler wont throw error till you are using `x2 = x1;`.But when assignment chain will be created you have to return something so that it can be argument on further call to copy assignment operator.
+- If you make return type of copy assignment operator function as `void`, compiler wont throw error till you are using `x2 = x1;`.But when assignment chain will be created like `x3 = x2 = x1;` you have to return something so that it can be argument on further call to copy assignment operator.
-- So we find out that we have to return something from copy assignment operator to support assignment chainning feature.
+- So it is to return something from copy assignment operator to support assignment chainning feature.
 But what should be appropriate return type?
 This will lead us to our next topic as follows.

 ### What should be the appropriate return type of copy assignment operator?
-- I know, you will say reference & its right but why not return by value or pointer ?
+- I know, you will say we have to return reference to current object in which we have assigned rvalue & yeh! that's corrent also but why not return by value or pointer ?

 > **Let's try `return by value`**